-Pure or uncomplicated HSP presents with the primary features of HSP.
-Other forms can be more complicated and these present with other symptoms of a systemic or neurological nature.
+HSP can present as uncomplicated or occasionally present with other symptoms of a systemic or neurological nature.
 These can include different severity in presentation of ataxia (lack of muscle coordination), epilepsy, impaired vision due to cataracts, problems with the optic nerve and retina of the eye, cognitive impairment, peripheral neuropathy, and deafness.

-Symptoms may begin in childhood or adulthood, depending on the particular HSP gene involved.
+Symptoms may begin in childhood or adulthood, depending on the HSP gene involved.
 When symptoms begin after childhood they usually progress slowly and steadily.
-If symptoms start in very early childhood they may not progress and therefore resemble spastic diplegic cerebal palsy.
+If symptoms start in very early childhood, they may not progress and therefore resemble spastic diplegic cerebal palsy.
 The severity of the condition varies with some people being severely disabled and others only mildly.
 Life expectancy for uncomplicated HSP is not affected.